 All hot tubs need a power supply to function.
 One pump hot tubs require a 13AMP supply, whereas larger hot tubs will need a 32AMP power supply or more.

 By law, we need to make sure your electric supply is safe before installing your hot tub.
-For more information about electrical guidelines for your spa, you can read our guide here.
+For more information about electrical guidelines for your spa in our guide.

 The pros of an indoor hot tub